BobbyLH/roar/README.md

 #### debug `Boolean` `false`
 Set to `true` will log the debug information.
 #### logLevel `string` `error`
-This property defines the level of messages that the EaseAudio will log.
+This property defines the level of messages that the Roar will log.
 Valid levels include:<br>
 - `detail`
 - `info`
 - `warn`